hashicorp/packer/website/source/docs/builders/cloudstack.html.md

 -   `disk_size` (int) - The size (in GB) of the root disk of the new instance.
     This option is only available when using `source_template`.

+-   `http_directory` (string) - Path to a directory to serve using an HTTP server.
+The files in this directory will be available over HTTP that will be requestable from the virtual machine.
+This is useful for hosting kickstart files and so on.
+By default this is "", which means no HTTP server will be started.
+The address and port of the HTTP server will be available as variables in `user_data`.
+This is covered in more detail below.

 -   `http_get_only` (boolean) - Some cloud providers only allow HTTP GET calls to their CloudStack API.
 If using such a provider, you need to set this to `true` in order for the provider to only make GET calls and no POST calls.

+-   `http_port_min` and `http_port_max` (integer) - These are the minimum and
+    maximum port to use for the HTTP server started to serve the `http_directory`.
+Because Packer often runs in parallel, Packer will choose a randomly available port in this range to run the HTTP server.
+If you want to force the HTTP server to be on one port, make this minimum and maximum port the same.
+By default the values are 8000 and 9000, respectively.

 -   `hypervisor` (string) - The target hypervisor (e.g. `XenServer`, `KVM`) for the new template.
 This option is required when using `source_iso`.